 - Promotion rules are explicit and enforced automatically

-- Which infrastructure and platform controls must always hold
+- Which runtime conditions must always hold

 - Which changes are acceptable without re-approval

-- Which conditions trigger investigation or rollback
+- Which deviations trigger action

 - Who owns runtime decisions

-Drift detection ensures that configuration changes are visible and evaluated.
-When drift appears, the question is not who changed what, but whether the change is acceptable under current policy.
+| Live configuration is continuously compared to approved baselines across identity, network, compute, and platform layers. | When drift appears, the decision is not who changed what, but whether the change is acceptable under current policy. |

 What “done” means in the operate phase